MichalSebastian/K2/README.md

 K2 is preconfigured to display live weather as well as 5-day forecast for K2 summit.
 Once run, the script will display live data and store it in a local database file.
 Below the live weather, there will be displayed the average temperature from the database, as well as min and max temperature recorded.
 At last, the 5-day forecast plot is displayed.
+The forecast has a resolution of three hours.

 The script will automatically refresh every 3 seconds, fetching new data.